factorial-io/phabalicious/docs/configuration.md

     * `local`: all commands are run locally
     * `ssh`: all commands are run via a ssh-shell
     * `docker-exec` all commands are run via docker-exec.
-    * `docker-exec-ver-ssh` all commands are run via docker-exec on a remote instance
+    * `docker-exec-over-ssh` all commands are run via docker-exec on a remote instance
+    * `kubectl` all commands are handled via kubectl inside a dedicated pod
 * `inheritFromBlueprint` this will apply the blueprint to the current configuration.
 This makes it easy to base the common configuration on a blueprint and just override some parts of it.
     * `config` this is the blueprint-configuration used as a base.
     * `variant` this is the variant to pass to the blueprint